MicrosoftDocs/visualstudio-docs/docs/ide/reference/add-null-checks-for-all-parameters.md

-**What:** Creates and adds 'if' statements that check nullity of all the nullable non-checked parameters.
+**What:** Creates and adds `if` statements that check nullity of all the nullable non-checked parameters.